Russ Harvey Consulting - Computer and Internet Services

 In the past, Windows could be thought of as software that only exists on your device.
 Now, with Windows 10, important parts of Windows are based in the cloud, interacting with online services.

-Placing your data “in the cloud” provides the ability to stop working on one devices and resume on another.
+Windows 10 was designed to meet the needs of the mobile user.
+Placing your data in the “cloud” provides the ability to stop working on one device and resume on another.
 Users can move between desktop and mobile devices as needed without losing productivity.

-Of course, this also means that you no longer have direct control of your data and it is accessible to anyone anywhere in the world if your password is compromised.
+Of course, this also means that you no longer have direct control of your data and it is accessible to anyone, anywhere in the world if your password is compromised.
+Excellent passwords and rigorous online security practices are critical to remaining safe and secure in today's online world.

-The term “cloud” implies a remote location in the sky.
-Instead it is likely accessible to the storage facility staff (and probably government agencies) unless you encrypt files before uploading them.
+The term “cloud” implies a remote location somewhere secure.
+Actually, your data is likely accessible to the storage facility staff (and probably government agencies) unless you encrypt files before uploading them.
+Weak password security would mean it is accessible to anyone with an Internet connection.

-When you do a search for a local document or file on your Windows computer, Microsoft sends the information about your system files up to their servers then performs the search using Bing.
-That's what it means to be a cloud-based Windows system.
+When you do a search for a local document or file on your Windows 10 computer, Microsoft sends the information about your system files up to their servers then performs the search using Bing.
+That' is what it means to be a cloud-based Windows system.

 This sort of search only makes sense if you consider two things: